jul0105/last-byte.github.io/_posts/2020-05-09-offops-in-ad-1.md

 ## Conclusion

 Ok, I think it's enough as explaination for this attack.
-Attacks like this are "easy" because great professionals (like [Gentilkiwi](https://twitter.com/gentilkiwi)) go to great lengths to allow us to employ to wield tools like this and perform security assessments.
+Attacks like this are "easy" because great professionals (like [Gentilkiwi](https://twitter.com/gentilkiwi)) go to great lengths to allow us to wield tools like this and perform operations with ease.
 As you may have seen there is always more than meets the eye and I'm convinced that knowing the basics behind attacks as "simple" as this one will always make us better professionals.
 And it also allows us to replicate the attack by writing our own custom ~~and undetectable~~ tools :)

 See you soon,
 last, out.